-- (a) The type and brand of TASER device and cartridge and cartridge serial number. - (b) Date, time and location of the incident. - (c) Whether any display, laser or arc deterred a subject and gained compliance. - (d) The number of TASER device activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the TASER device was used. - (f) The type of mode used (probe or drive-stun). - (g) Location of any probe impact.
+- (a) The type and brand of TASER device and cartridge and cartridge serial number. - (b) Date, time and location of the incident. - (c) Whether any display, laser or arc deterred a subject and gained compliance. - (d) The number of TASER device activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the TASER device was used. - (f) The type of mode used (probe or drive-stun). - (g) Location of any probe impact. - (h) Location of contact in drive-stun mode.

-- (h) Location of contact in drive-stun mode. - (i) Description of where missed probes went. - (j) Whether medical care was provided to the subject. - (k) Whether the subject sustained any injuries. - (I) Whether any officers sustained any injuries.
+- (i) Description of where missed probes went. - (j) Whether medical care was provided to the subject. - (k) Whether the subject sustained any injuries. - (I) Whether any officers sustained any injuries.

 The Training Coordinator should periodically analyze the report labels to identify trends, including deterrence and effectiveness.
-The Training Sergeant should also conduct audits of data downloads and reconcile TASER device report labels with recorded activations.
-If requested, TASER device information and statistics, with identifying information removed, may be made available to the public in accordance with the Minnesota Data Practices Act.
+The Training Coordinator should also conduct audits of data downloads and reconcile TASER device report labels with recorded activations.
+If requested, TASER device information and statistics, with identifying information removed, should periodically be made available to the public.

-308.6.2 REPORTS
+309.6.2 REPORTS